edmlee/escape-room/README.md

 ----------------------------------
 2) Escape Room Game (Advanced)
 ----------------------------------
-Required Files: "escape_layout.txt", "responses.txt"
-Other Files: "floor_plan.png"

 Objective: You are trapped in a house.
 Find the secret items to unlock the exit

 How to play:
-1. Run "escape-room.py"
+1. Run `escape-room.py`  or select `Escape Room Game` from the executable file
 2. Follow the instructions and input values into the terminal
 3. Type "quit" at the main menu to exit the game
 4. Find the secret items scattered around the house